GovWizely/developerportal/_posts/2017-02-13-endpointme.md

 		https://api.govwizely.com/v1/john_demo/search.json?api_key=Hqf1aEa6WW7rCkEsHT-eXnb6&country=FR, DE&q=All+Wheat

-4. When you have made changes to the API call, you can copy it and paste it into your browser.
+4.When you have made changes to the API call, you can copy it and paste it into your browser.
 The information is returned in the browser.
 The columns are returned in the order specified by the data dictionary.
 [John: add link]

-#### What do you need to know about controlled vocabularies?
+###### What do you need to know about controlled vocabularies?

 A controlled vocabulary defines the words, phrases, and abbreviations used in a data source.
 This makes it easier to search for information in the endpoint.
 You can control a vocabulary in two ways: you can limit the number of acceptable terms in your data source by creating a list of vocabulary terms and the way in which they can be entered.
 If you have a potentially large number of words and phrases, you can also create a simple style guide that sets rules for how to enter information, such as the following samples: